-Are you cultivating penguin relationships?
+Are you cultivating penguin relationships in 2020?

 You've probably heard that penguins mate for life.
 If you Google it, it's mostly true….but let's just pretend it's always true for this blog today.

 I don't know where you're at, but where I'm at in the evolution of my life is that I'm only looking for lifetime relationships.
 I'm only looking for ‘penguin’ relationships.
 I don't have any interest, in my personal or professional life, to get into short-term relationships.
 Relationships which are transactional.

 I've been a big believer in the concept (you may have seen an article about it) of client vs customer.
 Customers are transactional.
 Clients are relationship-based.
 Even if in your business, customer is the common term, I'd suggest you start word-tracking to yourself the word client.

 With the penguin relationships, is this something that interests you?
 Does it fit for you?